 In addition to the above plans, the Group operates a number of other plans and share based arrangements in which employees of the Company participate, none of which are individually or in aggregate material in relation to the charge for the year or the dilutive effect of outstanding share awards.
-Included within other arrangements are Sharepurchase (both UK and overseas), Sharesave (UK), Role Based Pay ("RBP"), and Share Incentive Award ("SIA").
+Included within other arrangements are Sharepurchase (both UK and overseas), Sharesave (UK and Ireland), Role Based Pay ("RBP"), and Share Incentive Award ("SIA").
 RBP was introduced in March 2014 and is an element of fixed pay which is reviewed annually.
-It is partly delivered in BPLC shares for the most senior employees on a guarterly basis and subject to a three or five year holding period.
+It is partly delivered in BPLC shares for the most senior employees on a quarterly basis and subject to a three or five year holding period.
 SIA was introduced in accordance with PRA's Remuneration Rules for employees identified as 'Material Risk Takers', to have 50% of the non deferred portion of their annual incentive delivered in the form of BPLC shares.
-The shares are subject to a one year holding period (the "Holding Period"), during which the participant is not permitted to sell, transfer, charge, pledge, mortgage or otherwise encumber the shares.
-During the Holding Period the participant will be the beneficial owner of the shares and will be entitled to receive any dividends on the shares and to vote at any general meeting of Barclays.
+The shares are subject to a twelve month Holding Period.

-The number of awards and restricted stock shares outstanding at June 30, 2018 is set forth below (in millions) where the awards or shares granted relate to BPLC shares:
+The number of awards and restricted stock shares outstanding at December 31, 2018 is set forth below (in millions) where the awards or shares granted relate to BPLC shares: